-- (1) Represents the executive's normal retirement benefit under the arrangement, regardless of his age at the time of separation from service or death. - (2) Represents the value of the executive's early retirement benefit which fully vests upon his termination due to disability. - (3) Messrs.
-Black and Jones had not attained age 62, therefore their benefit represents their vested early retirement benefit based on the extent to which their normal retirement benefit should be accrued by the Bank under generally accepted accounting principles as of the date of his termination of employment.
-Mr. Osborne has reached age 62, therefore, his benefit represents his normal retirement benefit.
-Mr. Wilson is fully vested under the Deferred Compensation Plan because of his age and years of service with the Bank. - (4) Amount includes base compensation and the value of continued health, life and disability coverage for the period of time specified in the agreement. - (5) The amount shown does not reflect adjustments that could be made to the executive's total change in control severance payment to ensure the executive's severance payment would not be deemed an "excess parachute payment" under Section 280G of the Internal Revenue Code.
+- (1) Represents the executive's normal retirement benefit under the arrangement, regardless of his age at the time of separation from service or death. - (2) Represents the value of the executive's early retirement benefit which fully vests upon his termination due to disability. - (3) Mr. Black and Mr. Jones have not attained age 62, therefore their benefit represents their vested early retirement benefit based on the extent to which their normal retirement benefit should be accrued by the Bank under generally accepted accounting principles as of the date of their termination of employment.
+Mr. Black and Mr. Jones are fully vested under the Deferred Compensation Plan because of their age and years of service with the Bank. - (4) Amount includes base compensation and the value of continued health, life and disability coverage for the period of time specified in the agreement. - (5) The amount shown does not reflect adjustments that could be made to the executive's total change in control severance payment to ensure the executive's severance payment would not be deemed an "excess parachute payment" under Section 280G of the Internal Revenue Code.